 Method 4: Drag and drop PDF files

 If you wish to upload multiple PDF files simultaneously, you can use the drag and drop method.
 Here’s how you can do this:

 - Go to Documents → Import.

 - Select the PDF files you wish to import from your PC or desktop.

 - Drag and drop the PDFs on the Import page → Drop files to upload area.

-- Go to the All Documents section to make changes to the uploaded PDFs individually.
+- Go to the All Documents section to make changes to the PDFs that you uploaded to WordPress individually.